Honestpuck/jss_tools/doco.md

 ### A Note On The Managed flag

 If you go in to your JAMF dashboard and select a computer you can edit 'General' and turn on 'Allow Jamf Pro to perform management tasks' as long as you set a username and password.
-Doing this via the API requires you to add an XML element to send the password as you send it in plain but the JSS will only ever return it to you as a SHA256 which I supply to you in the key `man_pass'.
+Doing this via the API requires you to add an XML element to send the password as you send it in plain but the JSS will only ever return it to you as a SHA256 which I supply to you in the key `man_pass`.
 To get around the XML problem I have included the function `c_remote` which allows you to easily turn this on or off.

 ### A Note On UTC Dates
 There are a number of dates in the JSS that are stored as both system epoch dates and UTC dates.
 The JSS is _incredibly_ fussy about what it will accept as a UTC date and will refuse an entire write if one is formatted wrong.
 Rather than fight this I have, in a couple of spots, just declined to read them at all where they woud be in a block that will get written back to the JSS.
 As an example as to how strict the JSS is "2018-07-02T16:06:50.653+1000" is acceptable while neither "2018-07-02T16:06:50.653+10:00" or "2018-07-02T16:06:50.653000+1000" are.
 Needless to say the datetime parser thinks all three are fine and dandy and returns exactly the same datetime.datetime object for them.
 Shame on you, JAMF.
 I will, eventually, come up with a solution but at the moment there isn't a single use case where having the epoch time converted to a datetime.datetime object isn't just as good as an identical UTC.